Cassa di Risparmio di Saluzzo

 As at 31 December 2014 the foundation owned 66.98%, followed by BPER 31.019% and Argentario 2%.

 In 2016 a plan to purchase the controlling stake from the foundation was announced.
 It was part of a reform in banking foundation, forcing them to diversify investments.
 In December BPER purchased an additional 20% of the bank to completely privatized CR Saluzzo.

+In March 2020, BPER Banca decided to absorb Cassa di Risparmio di Saluzzo S.p.A.
+(CR Saluzzo), through a merger by incorporation that took effect on 27 July 2020.